 Check ETF Overlap Free →Distributions and income

 Both VAS and VGS distribute quarterly.
-VAS has the higher distribution yield of the two -- approximately 3.3% compared to approximately 1.6% for VGS.
+VAS has the higher distribution yield of the two, at approximately 3.3% compared to approximately 1.6% for VGS.
 This is because Australian companies generally pay out a larger proportion of their earnings as dividends than global companies do.

 For investors focused on regular income, VAS delivers roughly twice the yield of VGS.
 For investors focused on long-term growth, the lower yield from VGS reflects that global companies tend to retain and reinvest more of their earnings.